1up-lab/contao-full-background-images/resources/doc/index.md

 * Install it via the Contao Extension Repository Client (search for `contao-full-background-images`)
 * Install it via the CCA Composer Client (search for `bytehead/contao-full-background-images`)

+## Requirements

+* jQuery has to be enabled in the page layout

 ## Usage

 All settings are placed in the page tree.
 Settings made on a root page are mandatory.
 That's because subpages will inherit the settings from the root page by default.